Akshatsingh18/amazon-watch/README.md

 # amazon-watch
-this is a clone of amazon selling a smart watch . it allows you to change colors and switch between heartbeet and time . it uses webpages, links , photo links
+This is a clone of amazon selling a smart watch . it allows you to change colors and switch between heartbeat and time . it uses webpages, links , photo links

 # Screenshots
 ![image](https://user-images.githubusercontent.com/81671650/131212910-f1c3c5c0-1c70-4ca8-b2f8-cdf80ad32265.png)